£25

 CPD CERTIFICATE & LEARNING MATERIALS

-This symposium is awaiting approval for CPD by the AfN
+This symposium is approved for CPD by the AfN and BDA

-You are welcome to attend individual sessions.
-CPD certificates will be issued based on length of total time attended.
+CPD certificates will be issued based on length of total time attended

-Webinar slides and links to other key resources will be sent within a week of viewing the live webinar, along with a separate personalised CPD certificate to save for your files.
+Webinar slides and links to other key resources will be sent within two weeks of viewing the symposium, along with a separate personalised CPD certificate to save for your files.
 Add hello@mynutriweb.com to your safe senders to ensure you receive them.

-This webinar is being run in association with BDA Sustainable Diets Group, Plant-Based Health Professionals UK and foodfacts.org
+This webinar is kindly supported by BDA Sustainable Diets Group, foodfacts.org, Linwoods and Plant-Based Health Professionals UK

 About BDA Sustainable Diets Group